Bluin' the Black Keys

-Bluin' the Black Keys is a "piano novelty" composed by Arthur Schutt, an early jazz pianist and arranger.
+"Bluin' the Black Keys" is a "piano novelty" composed by Arthur Schutt, an early jazz pianist and arranger.
 It was issued by Robbins-Engel in 1926, and was one of the few published novelties issued by Arthur Schutt.
-Featuring extreme chromaticism and unusual syncopation it is particularly difficult for a traditional ragtime arrangement.
+Featuring extreme chromaticism and unusual syncopation it is particularly difficult for a novelty composition.
 Though never recorded by its composer, it has been recorded in recent years by pianists such as Tony Caramia, George Hicks, and Brian Holland.